kadena-io/chainweb-node/README.md

 The Kadena Docs site, which can be found [here](https://kadena-io.github.io/kadena-docs/) serves as a source of information about Kadena.
 You can find information about how to interact with the public chain, including how to get keys, view network activity, explore blocks, etc. [here](https://kadena-io.github.io/kadena-docs/Public-Chain-Docs/).

-If you have additions or comments, please submit a pull request or raise an issue.
+If you have additions or comments, please submit a pull request or raise an issue - the GitHub project can be found [here](https://github.com/kadena-io/kadena-docs)

 ## Installing Chainweb